EightArmCode/express-tree/README.md

 ## Express server

 ### Features
 As requested, the backend is written in Express, with a couple of extra features.
 Custom logging is provided by `Winston` and `Morgan`, plus log rotation configuration.
 Various security features were provided by `Helmet` and `CORS`.
-Pug was adopted as the view engine toward the end as a simple way to pass `domain`, `port` variables through to the UI.
+Pug was adopted as the view engine toward the end as a simple way to pass `domain` and `port` variables through to the UI.

 ### Endpoints
 `'/'` - Landing page for the tree\